enokitoraisu/ClickGui-Example/1_12_2_FORGE/README.md

 }
 ```

-The simplest and easiest way is to display the screen when the mod is enabled.
+The simplest and easiest way is to display the GuiScreen when the mod is enabled.